- Born and raised in Irving, TX (one of the most diverse zip codes in the country).

 - With her husband, Allison volunteers as an instructor and principal organizer at the Lee’s White Leopard Kung Fu schools in the DFW area.

-- Lives in Euless, dividing her time between family and community, and finishing her degree at Oklahoma State University.
+- Lives in Euless with her husband and son, dividing her time between family, community, and work.

 - Former owner of 'Al's Pals' grooming and pet sitting business.

 - Allison's favorite (and only) sister is the author and WORD creator, Arianne 'Tex' Thompson.